Vera (song)

-"Vera" is a song by the English rock band Pink Floyd which appears on their 1979 double album, The Wall.
+"Vera" is a song by the English rock band Pink Floyd that appears on their eleventh studio album, The Wall (1979).

 Title

-The title is a reference to Vera Lynn, a British singer who came to prominence during World War II with her popular song "We'll Meet Again".
+The title is a reference to Vera Lynn, an English singer and entertainer whose musical recordings and performances were very popular during the Second World War, with a popular song being 1939's "We'll Meet Again", that's referenced in this song.

-The song's intro features a collage of superimposed audio excerpts from the 1969 film Battle of Britain.
+The song's intro features a collage of superimposed audio excerpts from the British war film Battle of Britain (1969).
 Among the used clips are a piece of dialogue ("Where the hell are you, Simon?"), a BBC broadcast and battle sound effects.